jyotiyadav94/Data-Science-Roadmap/NLP/NLP.md

 RNN - https://www.kdnuggets.com/comparing-natural-language-processing-techniques-rnns-transformers-bert

-- **Development and Adoption:**
-  - Recurrent Neural Networks (RNN) were initially developed in 1980.
-  - However, they have only gained significant attention in the field of Natural Language Processing (NLP) in recent years.

 - **Purpose and Application:**
   - RNNs are a specific type within the neural network family.
   - They are primarily used for processing sequential data.